Hi, I’m M.

 What I carry with me

 Before I became a mother, I was an occupational therapist.
-I didn’t work with children — I worked in oncology and palliative care.
+I didn’t work with children.
+I worked in oncology and palliative care.
 For close to a decade, I sat with people at the end of their lives.

 I mention this not because it makes me an expert in neurodivergence.
 It doesn’t.
 But it shaped me in ways I can’t untangle from the kind of mother and writer I am now.
 It taught me to pay attention to what people need when they can’t always say it.
 It taught me that the small, tender moments are usually the ones that matter most.
 And it left me with a quiet, persistent awareness that time is not something we get to keep.

 That awareness lives underneath everything I write here.
 When I write about parenting, I’m not writing from a place of wanting to optimise my children or fix what’s hard.
-I’m writing from a place of knowing — in my bones — that this is the part that matters.
+I’m writing from a place of knowing in my bones that this is the part that matters.
 The kitchen floor conversations.
 The bedtime questions about death.
 The mornings where nothing goes to plan but we got through it together.

 What this space is

-Grow with Their Flow is where I write about what I’m learning — about my children, about myself, and about what it means to keep showing up for the people you love when you’re still figuring out your own story.
+Grow with Their Flow is where I write about what I’m learning.
+About my children, about myself, and about what it means to keep showing up for the people you love when you’re still figuring out your own story.

-I write about neurodivergent parenting, twice-exceptionality, late diagnosis, selective mutism, giftedness, sensory needs, and the quiet emotional weight of caregiving.
+I write about neurodivergent parenting, late diagnosis, twice-exceptionality, giftedness, selective mutism, sensory needs, and the quiet emotional weight of caregiving.
 I also write about grief, purpose, identity, and the ache of trying to become someone you can recognise.

 This is not a place where I have answers.
 It’s a place where I’m honest about the questions.
 If you’re looking for polished advice from someone who has it figured out, I’m probably not your person.
-But if you want to sit with someone who is still in the middle of it — still learning, still stumbling, still trying — then I’m glad you’re here.
+But if you want to sit with someone who is still in the middle of it, still learning, still stumbling, still trying, then I’m glad you’re here.

 You belong here if…